felgueres/clustered-ab-test/README.md

 5) _Insights_

-In the following figure, clusters with a dashed square are presumably responsive.
+In the following figure, clusters with a dashed-square are identified as responsive.

 ![alt tag] (https://github.com/felgueres/kWintessence/blob/master/figures_and_presentation/05_evaluation.png)

-Consideration:
 Note the sample size is reduced as the number of cluster increases.
 For clusters 3 and 5, although the hypothesis test proves significant, ideally we would want to increase the sample size to reduce the probability of a Type II error (increasing statistical power).